Skip to main content

 Module description

-This module aims to explore the potential impact of a range of developmental disorders, psychological disorders and adverse experiences on young people’s lives and on their education.
+In this module we explore the potential impact of a range of developmental disorders, psychological disorders and adverse experiences on young people’s lives and on their education.

-• Introduction: the course will begin with a brief recap of appropriate concepts and theories in order to contextualise the planned areas of discussion; major theories of adolescent psychosocial, biological and cognitive development will be revisited, focusing particularly on puberty, family and peer relations, identity formation, the development of autonomy and independence and sexuality.
-This part of the course will also consider the ethical and methodological problems of research with young people.
+• Introduction: recap of concepts and theories; theories of adolescent psychosocial, biological and cognitive development revisited, including puberty, family and peer relations, identity formation, development of autonomy and independence and sexuality; ethical and methodological problems of research with young people

 Learning objectives